 Go to Settings > Users & Teams> Roles to view the Role Management table.

-Standard roles are predefined in the Content Management Platform (CMP) and reflect the team members who are typically involved in the marketing campaign and content execution process.
+Standard roles are predefined in the Content Marketing Platform (CMP) and reflect the team members who are typically involved in the marketing campaign and content execution process.
 Standard roles come with permissions that you cannot change.

 - Admin – Can access everything and can view and modify all tasks.
 Admins can also manage users, teams, workflows, and other organization settings.